pip-services/pip-services-docs/content/en/golang/commons/data/id_generator.md

 #### NextShort
 Generates a random 9-digit random ID (code).

-Remember: The returned value is not guaranteed to be unique.
+Note: The returned value is not guaranteed to be unique.

 > (c *TIdGenerator) NextShort() string

-- **returns**: string - a generated random 9-digit code
+- **returns**: string - generated random 9-digit code

 ### Examples